Advanced DynamoDB backup - AWS Backup

 Advanced DynamoDB backup

-We recommend all existing AWS Backup customers enable advanced features for DynamoDB.
+It's best practice for existing AWS Backup customers to enable advanced features for DynamoDB.
 There is no difference in warm backup storage pricing after you enable advanced features.
-You can save money by tiering backups to cold storage and optimize your costs by using cost allocation tags.
-You can also start taking advantage of AWS Backup's business continuity and security features.
+You can potentially save money by moving backups to cold storage and optimize your costs by using cost allocation tags.
+You can also start taking advantage of AWS Backup's cross-Region and cross-account copy and security features.

 If you use a custom role or policy instead of AWS Backup's default service role, you must add or use the following permissions policies (or add their equivalent permissions) to your custom role: